Sugar Loaf Folly

 Inspiration of The Old Folly Bears

 It is thought to have been built in the early 1820s & gets its name from the conical loaf form that sugar was sold in at that time.
-This wonderful building was built by my great grandfather x3.
-My great, great grandfather lived in the Sugar Loaf during the 1920's & his wife they had several children whilst living there, the building had no bathroom or kitchen.
+My great, great grandfather Simeon lived in the Sugar Loaf in 1879 with his wife, they had several children whilst living there, the building had no bathroom or kitchen.